Rustic Dining Tables

 You should definitely consider what type of edge you want your table to have.
 You may choose from two options for the edge of your rustic dining table.

 We find that the type of table that has the most character and is gaining more popularity recently is a live edge dining table.
-A live edge table is a table that preserves the natural edge and/or bark of the slab that the tree is cut from (Figure 3).
-Live edge tables- while very popular – just may not be the look that you’re looking for.
+A live edge table preserves the natural edge and/or bark of the slab that the tree is cut from (Figure 3).
+Live edge tables, while very popular, just may not be the look that you’re looking for.
 If you’re looking for a rustic dining table that has a warmer or smoother feel and look to it, we also can cut and shape the edges of the burl wood to your preference (Figure 4).

 The more spectacular the grain, the more rare it is.
-Really spectacular grain is not something that is seen in every piece of wood, as most redwood has a very long straight grain pattern.
+Really spectacular grain is not something that we see in every piece of wood, as most redwood has a very long straight grain pattern.

 Consider Table Size

 You first need to take into consideration the size of table you want to build.
 This is determined by how many people you want to seat at the table.
-You will normally want 2 feet per person in length.
+You will normally want two feet per person in length.
 Once you have your size, you need to choose the character of wood you want to use.
 This will partially be determined by your budget.

 Ready To Shop?

 We are only able to keep a very small part of our inventory online.
 If you let us know the character and dimension that you are looking for, and the budget you have to work with, we can almost always find you the perfect piece of wood to meet your needs.
-During this process, we will send you picture of the products we have available in our inventory that are suitable.
+During this process, we will send you pictures of the suitable products we have available.
 Once you make your choice, we can go over finishing and delivery options and get you a final quote on your project.

 Consider some of the base options we provide for rustic dining tables.
 We have both wood and metal options available.
 You will determine how many bases, and their size, by the size of your table.
 We can help you with all of that, and get you pictures of the bases and your slab paired together in order to give you a good idea of what you are going to get for a final product.